petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 ## Problems CR avoids

-- Do I need to rerun this script?
+- Do I need to rerun this script/notebook?
+It's kind of heavy.

 ## Premature abstraction and the curse of design